Hobbies and interests

 FinalistBio

-I am currently a full-time instructional designer/facilitator for a healthcare service and software company.
-I am also a full-time student at the University of Maine at Presque Isle.
+I am currently a full-time instructional designer/facilitator and full-time student at the University of Maine at Presque Isle.
 I have a passion for learning and helping others cultivate a meaningful learning experience that is enjoyable and transferable.

 My current role involves teaching adults.
 In the future, I hope to complete my bachelor's degree in educational studies and continue that journey with a master's degree.
 My dream is to use my teaching skills to educate individuals of all ages in a wide variety of skills that can help them grow and succeed in society.